abelcheung/scorerender/readme.txt

 ScoreRender is a Wordpress plugin for rendering sheet music fragments into images.
 It supports converting fragments in excerpts, posts, pages and (optionally) comments.
 Currently it supports 4 music notations: ABC, Guido, Lilypond, Mup.

 ScoreRender started its life from Chris Lamb’s FigureRender plugin, which is a Wordpress plugin for rendering LaTeX and Lilypond music fragments into images.
-Its maintainer changed later.
+Its maintainership changed later.
 While continue enhancing FigureRender, all LaTeX related functionalities are submitted to [LatexRender](http://sixthform.info/steve/wordpress/), thus preserving this plugin for music rendering only and the rename.

 For latest version, detailed usage instructions and demo cases, please visit [ScoreRender official site](http://scorerender.abelcheung.org/).

 == Installation ==

+= Prerequisite =
+1. Starting from ScoreRender 0.2, PHP4 compatibility is dropped, and PHP5 is strictly needed.
+2. Starting from ScoreRender 0.2, ImageMagick >= 6.3.6-2 is needed, due to usage of -flatten option.
+3. Any music rendering programs must also be installed in web server.
+For example, to support Lilypond fragments, Lilypond >= 2.8.1 must be installed in web server.
+Refer to [this page](http://scorerender.abelcheung.org/installation/) for more detail.

 = New install =
-1. Please make sure ImageMagick and other music rendering programs are installed in web server.
-For example, to support Lilypond fragments, Lilypond must be installed in web server.
-Refer to [this page](http://scorerender.abelcheung.org/installation/) for more detail.
+1. Install any prerequisite programs as noted above.
-2. extract archive, and copy this folder to wp-content/plugins/.
+2. Extract archive, and copy this folder to wp-content/plugins/.
 3. Login to WordPress and enable the plugin in admin interface.
 4. Configure ScoreRender under the ScoreRender tab of the Options page.
 5. In Option -> Writing, check if this option is turned on: